-3.7/4.7L Engine (If Equipped)
+3.7 Engine

-All engines (except 5.7L engines) are designed to meet all emissions regulations and provide excellent fuel economy and performance when using high-quality un-800dfab6 leaded "regular" gasoline having an octane rating of 87.
-The use of premium gasoline is not recommended.
-Under normal conditions, the use of premium gasoline will not provide a benefit over high-quality regular gasoline, and in some circumstances may result in poorer performance.
+All engines (except 5.7L engines) are designed to meet all emissions regulations and provide excellent fuel economy and performance when using high-quality unleaded "regular" gasoline having an octane rating of 87.
+The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.

-5.7L Engine (If Equipped)
+5.7L Engine

 The 5.7L engine is designed to meet all emissions regulations and provide satisfactory fuel economy and performance when using high-quality unleaded gasoline having an octane range of 87 to 89.
 The manufacturer recommends the use of 89 octane for optimum performance.
-The use of premium gasoline is not recommended.
-Under normal conditions, the use of premium gasoline will not provide a benefit over high-quality regular and mid-grade gasoline, and in some circumstances may result in poorer performance.
+The use of premium gasoline is not recommended, as it will not provide any benefit over regular gasoline in these engines.

-Light spark knock at low engine speeds is not harmful to 5 your engine.
-However, continued heavy spark knock at high speeds can cause damage and immediate service is required.
+Light spark knock at low engine speeds is not harmful to your engine.
+However, continued heavy spark knock at high speeds can cause damage, and immediate service is required.